Broken Sword 5: The Serpent's Curse: Plot

-Several months after the events of Broken Sword: The Angel of Death, George Stobbart, now working as an insurance assessor, reunites with Nicole Collard in Paris, while attending to the opening of an exhibition by gallery owner Henri Dubois.
-Moments after the reunion, a pizza courier arrives, steals a painting called "la Maledicció" from the exhibition, and kills Henri while leaving.
-Discovering Inspector Auguste Navet, the police detective handling the case, is incompetent, George decides to investigate the crime himself.
-He soon discovers that the theft was an inside job, and that the gallery's security company is linked to the theft.
-Meanwhile, Nicole finds herself interviewing an elderly man named Tiago Marqués, who claims to be the rightful owner of the painting after hearing of its theft.
-Tiago reveals the painting belonged to his family, until it was stolen by fascists during the Spanish Civil War.
-Prior to his father being killed trying to prevent its theft, Tiago was given a medallion linked to the painting and which proves his ownership claim.
+Several months after the events of Broken Sword: The Angel of Death, George Stobbart, now working as an insurance assessor, attends the opening of an exhibition in Paris by gallery owner Henri Dubois.
+Moments after reuniting with Nicole Collard, covering the exhibition, a pizza courier steals a painting called "La Maledicció", killing Henri as he leaves.
+Discovering the police detective handling the case, Inspector Auguste Navet, is incompetent, George decides to investigate the crime himself.
+He soon discovers that the theft was an inside job, and that Henri had security handled by a company belonging to Russian businessman Roman Medovsky.
+Meanwhile, Nicole is met by an elderly Spanish man named Tiago Marqués, who claims ownership of the stolen painting after reading about her story on the theft.
+In an interview with him, she learns the painting once belonged to Tiago's family until the Spanish Civil War, when his father, Xavier, died trying to stop its theft by fascists led by an unknown Swiss businessman.

-When Nicole and George compare notes, they discover that the claimed owner of la Maledicció is Russian businessman Roman Medovsky.
-Visiting his London home on the pretense of processing his insurance claim, the pair discover Medovsky received an offer for the painting from someone named "Gehnen", that his driver Shears was the thief, and that an art restorer named Wilfred Hobbs is involved in the crime.
-Returning to Paris to attend a crime recreation by Navet, George speaks with a Dominican priest named Father Simeon, who claims that the painting is cursed.
-Simeon reveals it to be linked to the Gnostics - a branch of Christianity persecuted in France by the Vatican Church in the 13th century - after noting a sketch George took from Hobbs bears the Gnostic symbol called the Ouroboros.
-Shortly after Simeon leaves, George and Nicole meet with an Interpol agent named Richard Langham, investigating the art theft, who warns them not to pursue Medovsky.
+Curious about his story, Nicole returns to the gallery to check Henri's paperwork, where she learns that the purported owner of La Maledicció is Medovsky.
+After she and George compare notes, they suspect Medovsky arranged the theft, after Tiago shows them a medallion and a family photo to prove his ownership of the painting.
+Travelling to his London home on the pretense of processing his insurance claim, they discover that Medovsky recently received a substanional offer for the painting by someone named Gehnen, that his driver Shears was the thief, and an art restorer named Wilfred Hobbs aided in the crime and had become intrigued about the painting's symbolism.
+Returning to Paris to attend a crime recreation by Navet, George speaks with a Dominican priest named Father Simeon, who was present during Henri's killing and who claims the stolen painting is evil.
+During their conversation, Simeon reveals the painting is linked to the Gnostics - a branch of Christianity persecuted in France by the Vatican Church in the 13th century - via a symbol of theirs on the canvas called the Ouroboros.